Career Opportunities of an Arbitrator

 These institutions have their own curial law that implies the rules and regulations that have been so framed by the institution for conducting the process.
 Hence, it becomes imperative to look at and thus comprehend different such institutions that are offering arbitral services.

 As an individual arbitrator in the competitive market of arbitration, there are many avenues.
 But, the more premier and established institution, one would join the more experience one would gain and it would also help in developing a market image that can be considered as dependable.

 Otherwise, the work that can come through ad hoc arbitration would be more a result of individual marketing.
-The career in this type of arbitration is also very important and interesting.
-But the leverage of the institutional arbitration would be more secure and informative in terms of career opportunity.
+A career in this type of arbitration is also very important and interesting.
+But the leverage of the institutional arbitration would be more secure and informative in terms of career opportunities.

-Let us examine different such opportunities that are being offered through many of such institutions.
+Let us examine different opportunities that are being offered through many such institutions.

 Indian Chamber of Commerce (ICC)